andrewgormley/educenter-hugo/exampleSite/content/english/rules/coduo/_index.md

 1\.1.4 – A player and/or clan can be given more than one card in a match.
 In case of several violations, only the most severe card will be issued.
 However, all extra punishments for each rule that was violated will still be applied.

-1\.1.5 – Abusive behaviour towards a vcod.gg admin, supervisor, referee or opponent, at any time during the competition is not acceptable.
-If the abusive behaviour is severe, then an admin has the right to punish with a temporary or permanent ban from the competition.
+1\.1.5 – Abusive behaviour towards a vcod.gg Admin, Supervisor, Referee or opponent, at any time during the competition is not acceptable.
+If the abusive behaviour is severe, then a vcod.gg Admin has the right to punish with a temporary or permanent ban from the competition.

 1\.1.6 – The clan leader is responsible for his/her own members to know, understand and follow the rules.